 But what’s the cost of living in Merida, Mexico?

-We spent close to 1 month in Merida as digital nomads and we had an idea of how much things would cost in Merida.
+We spent close to 1 month in Merida as digital nomads and before we went, we had an idea of how much things would cost in Merida.
 It turns out we actually spent more…

 …In this blog post, we will give you a detailed guide about our cost of living in Merida, Mexico for a month.